beadsland/superl/doc/superl.md

 functions, where such functions often represent several steps of the same complex operation, broken up to avoid nesting `if` and `case` clauses within a single over-long function.

+That said, high-arity functions--in addition to being harder to read and understand--likely indicate either a failure to encapsulate related data or an attempt to make one function responsible for too many things.
 <a name="types"></a>

 ##Data Types##